 Like wolves, grizzles rarely mix well with cattle.
 It’s a fact that has spurred ongoing conflict between ranchers and bear advocates over the years, but one that the National Wildlife Federation (NWF) is addressing directly, with help from Vital Ground.

-The approach is simple, and not unlike our “Right Place” campaign: NWF targets specific grazing leases on public lands that are highly prone to conflicts between wildlife and livestock, and compensates ranchers for retiring those leases.
-As of last year, this initiative had retired 36 allotments in the Greater Yellowstone Ecosystem, totaling 650,000 acres.
+The approach is simple, and not unlike our One Landscape Initative: NWF targets specific grazing leases on public lands that are highly prone to conflicts between wildlife and livestock, and compensates ranchers for retiring those leases.
+This year they retired a conflict-prone 30,000-acre grazing allotment in the movement corridor from Yellowstone and the wilds of central Idaho.
+As of 2020, this initiative had retired 36 allotments in the Greater Yellowstone Ecosystem, totaling 650,000 acres.

 Each one is a step toward conflict reduction that we’re proud to support.